-All pieces in a Periodicals nonbarcoded price mailing must bear a delivery address that includes the correct ZIP Code or ZIP+4 code and that meets these address quality standards:

-- a.
-The ZIP Code accuracy standard in 12.4. - b.
-If an alternative addressing format is used, the additional standards in 602.3.0.
+All pieces in a Periodicals nonbarcoded mailing must bear a delivery address that includes the correct ZIP Code or ZIP+4 code and that meets the ZIP Code accuracy standard in 602.6.0.
+If used, alternative addresses must meet standards in 602.3.0.